ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 </ExpandableCard>

 <ExpandableCard
-title="Misconception 2: &quot;The Merge will reduce gas fees.&quot;"
+title="Misconception: &quot;The Merge will reduce gas fees.&quot;"
 contentPreview="False.
 The Merge is a change of consensus mechanism, not an expansion of network capacity, and will not result in lower gas fees.">
 Gas fees are a product of network demand relative to the capacity of the network.
 The Merge deprecates the use of proof-of-work, transitioning to proof-of-stake for consensus, but does not significantly change any parameters that directly influence network capacity or throughput.